 There are certain dishes that everyone in the family loves almost any time you serve.
-And this classic Italian Pepperonata recipe is one of the few dishes that get into the list of family's favorite.
+This classic Italian Pepperonata recipe is one of the few dishes that get into the list of family favorites.

-This is the recipe for popular Italian potatoes with peppers.
-An excellent party-friendly recipe and a perfect fit for summer barbecue parties.
+This is the recipe for famous Italian potatoes with peppers.
+It is an excellent party-friendly recipe and perfect for summer barbecue parties.

-Highly customizable easy pan-fried Pepperonata recipe, that is simple and easy to put together like this Penne Pomodoro recipe.
-And could turn out to be everyone's pick because of its rainbow colors, mixed texture, and its refreshing aroma.
+Highly customizable, easy pan-fried Pepperonata recipe that is simple and easy to put together, like this Penne Pomodoro recipe.
+It could be everyone's pick because of its rainbow colors, mixed texture, and refreshing aroma.

 What is Pepperonata?

-It's an authentic Italian dish usually made with a mixed variety of peppers, tomato, and onion.
-Cooking in low heat in a closed pan by infusing all the flavors together, is the high light in here.
-Other ingredients like potato, eggplant, are added according to the season and the region.
+It's an authentic Italian dish usually made with various peppers, tomatoes, and onions.
+Cooking on low heat in a closed pan by infusing all the flavors together, is the highlight.
+Other ingredients, like potato, and eggplant, are added according to the season and the region.

-These soft slow cooled peppers are excellent to serve as a spread or side.
-The habit of adding protein sources like chicken, lamb developed later, and are fabulous add-ons to try.
+These soft, slow, cooled peppers are excellent for spreading or sides.
+The habit of adding protein sources like chicken, and lamb developed later, and are fabulous add-ons to try.

 Peppers.
-Multiple colors and multiple verities of sweet peppers would be a fabulous addition.
+Multiple colors and multiple varieties of sweet peppers would be a fabulous addition.
 However, feel free to use any sweet pepper of your choice.
-I have used a combination of green pepper and sweet mini peppers.
+I have used a combination of green peppers and sweet mini-peppers.

 Onion.
 Gives a body, texture, and flavor.
 And it's a bridging ingredient between the pepper and the tomato.

 Tomato.
-The common ingredient in Italian cuisine provides luscious color including this Spicy penne pasta.
-Instead of making the Pepperonata with fresh tomato, the canned fire-roasted tomato is also a good choice to balance out all other ingredient’s unique characteristics.
+The common ingredient in Italian cuisine provides luscious color, including Spicy penne pasta.
+Instead of making the Pepperonata with fresh tomato, the canned fire-roasted tomato is also an excellent choice to balance out all other ingredient’s unique characteristics.

 Potato.
 The star ingredient we are adding in this traditional Italian Peperonato recipe.
-I have tried with golden Yukon potatoes, red, or russet potatoes, and all these tasted great in this side dish.
+I have tried with golden Yukon potatoes, red, or russet potatoes, which tasted great in this side dish.

 Cayenne pepper.
-Half a teaspoon of cayenne pepper added to create heat.
-If you find it too much for your spice level, you may substitute it with paprika.
+Half a teaspoon of cayenne pepper is added to create heat.
+You may substitute it with paprika if it is too much for your spice level.

 Balsamic vinegar.
-It’s delicious, sweet, mildly tangy that makes the Pepperonata pops with intense quality.
+It’s delicious, sweet, and mildly tangy, which makes the Pepperonata pop with intense quality.

 Olive oil.
-Brings a vibrant aroma and great for the simmered cooking.
+Brings a vibrant aroma and is excellent for simmered cooking.

 Thyme+Basil.
-The flavor enhancer that beautifully blooms up, that makes every bite a happy moment.
+The flavor enhancer that beautifully blooms up makes every bite a happy moment.

 How to make Pepperonata?